adihere/ai-utils/prompt-tricks/bolt-sysprompt.md

 - Use JSON format for production logs to enable log aggregation

 ## Documentation Standards
-- Add comprehensive JSDoc comments for all functions[4]
+- Add comprehensive JSDoc comments for all functions
 - Document parameters with types and descriptions
 - Include @returns documentation with type information
 - Document @throws for error cases